Zhou Weizhi

 Zhou Weizhi (周巍峙 (Zhōu Wēizhì); 13 June 1916 – 12 September 2014) was a Chinese musician and politician.
-He served as acting Minister of Culture of the People's Republic of China, and was a standing committee member of the 7th Chinese People's Political Consultative Conference (CPPCC).
+He served as acting Minister of Culture, and was a standing committee member of the 7th Chinese People's Political Consultative Conference (CPPCC).

 Biography

 Zhou was born Zhou Liangji (周良骥) in Dongtai, Jiangsu, Republic of China on 13 June 1916, to a poor family, both his grandfather Zhou Songquan (周松权) and father Zhou Weitang (周慰堂) were farmers.
 Zhou has two uncles, Zhou Xinfu (周鑫甫) and Zhou Shaoqing (周少卿).
 His father went to Shanghai as a worker in a factory when he at the age of 5, at the same time, he attended old-style private school and developed an interest in Chinese Opera.
 By the age of 9, Zhou attended middle school in 1925.

 In 1926, Zhou's father took part in the Northern Expedition, he went to Shanghai and Shaoxing with his father.
 In 1930, Zhou worked in the library of the newspaper Shen Bao.
 After the January 28 Incident, Zhou worked as a secretary of Li Gongpu until 1934, he changed his name Zhou Weizhi in the same year.